Analysis and Stabilization of AC Line Synchronized Timing System for SuperKEKB: Summary

 \section{Summary}

-This article provides a systematic analysis of the timing system and introduces the basic concept of a timing system, such as the event system, bucket selection, and pulse-to-pulse modulation based on the accelerator complex at KEK.
+This article provides a systematic analysis of the timing system and introduces the basic concept of a timing system, such as the event system, bucket selection, and RF synchronization.
 The timing system discussed here is strongly associated with other accelerator subsystems.
-For example, the bucket selection restriction originates from DR operation, and the AC50 dependency stems from the klystron and power supply of the kicker magnet.
-These restrictions significantly increase the complexity of the timing system.
+Several restrictions which originate from the DR operation and AC line significantly increase the complexity of the timing system.
 The robustness of the timing system should be emphasized to achieve a stable beam operation.

-Furthermore, we analyzed the algorithm of the injection sequence shift and used a computer simulation to identify the relation between the AC50 fluctuation and the timing system failure.
-Several methods based on a fault analysis can be considered to avoid the current AC50 fluctuation race condition.
-Both decreasing the length of sequence and performing the AC50-independent mode have drawbacks; therefore, an AC50 regulator module is designed to solve the timing system failure caused by strong AC50 fluctuation.
-The analysis and solution for the bucket selection and PPM can also be referred to for the design of future circular accelerators.
+The timing system failures that happened at LINAC frequently interrupt the operation of SuperKEKB.
+We analyzed the algorithm of the injection sequence shift and used a simulation to identify the relation between the AC50 fluctuation and the timing system failure.
+After a beam quality experiment, we found that it is acceptable for SuperKEKB to operate the timing system under the AC50-independent mode.
+Therefore, an AC50 regulator module is designed to switch between AC50-independent and AC50-dependent modes.
+The performance and stability of the new module are tested.
+The timing system failures caused by strong AC50 fluctuation are solved after deploying the AC50 regulator module.
+Furthermore, to avoid the beam quality degradation caused by AC50-independent operation, we also propose to upgrade the sequence shift by applying short sequence length and performing a reliable AC50 estimation.
+The simulation results show that the new method can handle the most severe AC drift situation we have ever met in the last two years.
+The analysis procedure and solution for a timing system with a long bucket selection cycle can be referred to for the design of future circular accelerators.

-However, some limitations should be noted.
-The AC50 drift boundary for race condition, which is determined by operational experience, needs further evaluation.
-As the AC50 regulator decreases the injection efficiency of PF injection, the AC50 regulator is not the ultimate solution.
-A modification of sequence shift algorithm is necessary.